-Deviled egg pasta salad with macaroni.
-Light on the mayo and big on flavor, this dish is a hit at cookouts or summer gatherings!
+Deviled egg pasta salad using elbow macaroni noodles.
+Light on the mayonnaise and big on flavor, this dish is a hit at cookouts or summer gatherings!
 Also a great way to use leftover hard boiled eggs.

 You can call this either egg salad macaroni or deviled egg pasta salad.
 Depends on how you mix it up.